dwjohnston/interview-questions/questions_to_ask_employers.md

 **Purpose** - This is more important to ask if interviewing for a large enterprise or government department.
 If it matters to you, you might not want to work at a place where you're stuck using a crappy computer.

+## Is the company profitable?

+**Ask if** it's a small company or start up.

+Unprofitable start ups are going to be pivoting a lot more as they try to find what works.
+This might be fine for you, but it's good to know what you're getting into.